Startup Checklist

 Do you have what it takes to create a startup?
-Successfully launching a business often requires a number of entrepreneurial characteristics.
+Successfully launching a business often requires several entrepreneurial characteristics.

 For example, launching a startup typically requires passion, creativity, motivation, and self-discipline.
 You’ll also have to be observant, adaptable, and willing to take risks.
 Here’s the good news: you can work on developing all of these characteristics to turn your thinking toward an entrepreneurial mindset.